storefront-x/storefront-x/docs/modules/base.md

 ### Different configs for different environments

-There are two approaches how to handle configuration files for different environments.
+There are two approaches, how to handle configuration files for different environments.

 1. Create different modules for different environments with configs for said environment.
 2. Use `.env` file and load config values from there.

-The first approach si generally recommended because Storefront X relies heavily on modules and overriding between them, so we just leverage that functionality.
-Sometimes, env variables need to be used (you don't want to commit keys to the repository).
+The first approach si generally recommended, because Storefront X relies heavily on modules and overriding between them, so we just leverage that functionality.
+Sometimes, `.env` variables need to be used (you don't want to commit keys to the repository).
 Read more [here](/general/dotenv).

 ## `public/` concept

 Serves static files.
 Their path determines URL under which they are accessible.
-So file `some-module/public/icon.svg` will be accessible under the `https://my.site/icon.svg` URL and file `some-module/public/nested/dir/pic.png` will be accessible under the `https://my.site/nested/dir/pic.png` URL.
+So, file `some-module/public/icon.svg` will be accessible under the `https://my.site/icon.svg` URL and file `some-module/public/nested/dir/pic.png` will be accessible under the `https://my.site/nested/dir/pic.png` URL.

 :::tip
-Using the [`assets/` concept](#assets-ioc-concept) is preferable because public files are served as is.
+Using the [`assets/` concept](#assets-ioc-concept) is preferable, because public files are served as they are.
 Files from assets concept have hashed names to avoid stale cache problems during releases.
-Some files need to be served as is (robots.txt) so for those the public concept is good enough.
+Some files need to be served as they are (eg. robots.txt), so for those, the public concept is good enough.
 :::

 ## `assets/` IoC concept

-Concept for static assets (CSS, images, ...) that will be build into the application instead of being served via the `public/` concept.
+Concept for static assets (CSS, images, etc.) that will be build into the application, instead of being served via the `public/` concept.

 ### Styles